andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_02_DownloadInstall.rst

 Next Steps
 ***********

-Now that you have downloaded FreeSurfer and some example data, you are ready to learn about FreeSurfer's
+Now that you have downloaded FreeSurfer and some example data, you are ready to learn about FreeSurfer's **recon-all** command, which will process a dataset from start to finish.
+Click on the ``Next`` button to learn more about how it works.

 -------